 In 2012, Surrency pushed his players as they faced many elite teams including top-ranked Maryland and No. 15 Old Dominion.
 During a season when the Panthers played in 12 games decided by one goal, the team never stopped fighting, which was apparent in the back-to-back overtime wins to end the season.

 In 2011, Georgia State accomplished many firsts including its first NCAA tournament and CAA tournament appearances in school history.
 The 2011 squad achieved the program’s highest RPI ranking in school history at No. 26 on the way to its most wins (13) since 1986.
 The team tied the school record for shutouts with nine and placed three players on the All-CAA team.

-With a background as a two-time, all-conference defender, Surrency brings to GSU a system that is organized and disciplined on the back end.
+With a background as a two-time, all-conference defender, Surrency brought to GSU a system that is organized and disciplined on the back end.
 The 2010 men’s soccer team embodied the hard-working, disciplined approach of its new head coach.
 Surrency guided the team through difficult losses that forced several key members, including four-year starter Joe Castaldo and 2009 All-CAA third-team member Chris Peacos, off its back line.
 The Panthers fought to a 7-7-3 overall record and an eighth-place finish in the CAA.